mavi-server/documentation/docs/directory/models.md

 You should run `mavi build` to apply model changes each time.

-You can also integrate it with `nodemon` if you wan't instant updates.
+You can also integrate it with `nodemon` if you want instant updates.